seanbao/mnemonas/docs/configuration.en.md

 | `auto_versioned_filenames` | string[] | common config filenames | Filenames eligible for automatic versioning |
 | `max_versioned_size` | int64 | `104857600` | Maximum automatically versioned file size |

-The Web version-history page shows a pre-submit review for the target file, overwrite impact, safety retention, execution checks, and conflict handling before version restore.
+The Web version-history page shows a pre-submit review for the target file, overwrite impact, safety retention, execution checks, and conflict handling before version restore, with a copyable review record for pre-restore confirmation.
 After version restore succeeds, the page associates matching `restore` activity entries by path and version hash with an activity review record in the `restored` disposition state; unavailable activity logging or missing matching restore activity does not block the version restore itself.

 Example: